Fixed-Time Parameter Adaptation for Safe Control Synthesis: Introduction

-While asymptotic (AS) and exponential (ES) stability imply convergence of the trajectories of a dynamical system to an equilibrium point as time tends toward infinity, the notions of finite- (FTS) \cite{bhat2000finite} and fixed-time stability (FxTS) \cite{polyakov2012nonlinear} guarantee convergence to the equilibrium within a finite time.
-Specifically, if an equilibrium of a dynamical system is FxTS then the trajectories are guaranteed to converge to the equilibrium within a finite time \textit{independent of the initial conditions}.
-Much recent work has been dedicated to the area of FxTS, both for control design \cite{garg2021robust,Huang2018Robust,polyakov2022Nonovershooting,Poveda2021Nonsmooth} and estimation \cite{Black2021FixedTime,Chen2019FxTadaptationrobotic,WANG2020FxTestimation,Wang2022Robust}, though little that synthesizes FxT-adaptation of unknown system parameters in a safety-critical control framework.
-In the following, we highlight important works in parameter estimation and safe control under uncertainty, and detail how our safe control framework with fixed-time guarantees advances the state-of-the-art.
+While asymptotic (AS) and exponential (ES) stability imply convergence of the trajectories of a dynamical system to an equilibrium as time tends to infinity, fixed-time stability (FxTS) \cite{polyakov2012nonlinear} guarantees convergence to the equilibrium \textit{within a finite time, independent of the initial conditions}.
+Much recent work has been dedicated to FxTS for control design \cite{Parsegov2012Fixed,polyakov2023finite}, estimation \cite{Rios2017TimeVarying,ochoa2021accelerated,tatari2021fixed}, and optimization \cite{poveda2021fixed,garg2020fixed}, though little that utilizes adaptation for control of safety-critical systems.
+For example, \cite{Tao2022FilteredAdaptive} and \cite{Rios2017TimeVarying} design FxTS parameter estimators for neural networks and perturbed linear regression systems respectively, but control design is not addressed.
+Recently, the dynamic regressor extension and mixing algorithm has received significant attention in the field of parameter estimation for its promise of monotonicity of each element of the parameter error vector without the often restrictive persistence of excitation condition \cite{Aranovskiy2017DREM,Aranovskiy2019LTI}.
+As shown in \cite{Aranovskiy2019LTI}, however, it still requires the PE condition for global convergence of the parameter error.